windmill-labs/windmill/frontend/README_DEV.md

 npm run build
 ```

+The output is in the `build` folder.

 The default build assume you serve every non static files as the 200.html file which is catchall.
-If you prefer a normal layout, you can use the :
+If you prefer a normal layout, you can use:
 ```
 NOTCATCHALL=true npm run build
 ```
+which will generate an index.html and allow you to serve the frontend with any static server.

 Env variables used for build are set in .env file.
 See [https://vitejs.dev/guide/env-and-mode.html#env-files](https://vitejs.dev/guide/env-and-mode.html#env-files) for more details.